1099 Tax Filing Overview for 2025

 In this section:

-- Set Up 1099 Filing covers dashboard settings, including selecting 1099-NEC or 1099-MISC (Box 6).
+- Configure 1099 Filing Settings covers dashboard settings, including selecting 1099-NEC or 1099-MISC (Box 6).

 - Bulk Uploading Contractors into Wingspan explains how to invite multiple contractors at once.